|

 get lost.
 The Link bus is a great way to get around to

-only $1.20 NZ, or about a half-pound.
+only $1 NZ, which is about 55 pence.
 You can take it

 to Auckland’s wharf to take a number of harbour